livetheoogway/bailiff/README.md

 bailiff --force brew asdf               # Force check with package manager specified
 ```

-**Important**: When sourcing the script in your `.zshrc` or interactively, no help text is displayed.
+**Important**: When sourcing the script in your shell configuration file or interactively, no help text is displayed.
 The help will only appear when running the command with no arguments (`bailiff`) after sourcing.

 ## License